cybertec-postgresql/pgwatch2/docs/docker_installation.rst

 * To add a new metrics yourself (which are simple SQL queries returning any values and a timestamp) head to http://127.0.0.1:8080/metrics.
   The queries should always include a "epoch_ns" column and "tag\_" prefix can be used for columns that should be quickly searchable / groupable, and thus will be indexed with the InfluxDB and PostgreSQL metric stores.
-At the bottom of the "metrics" page for more explanations or the chapter on metrics :ref:`here <custom_metrics>`.
+See to the bottom of the "metrics" page for more explanations or the documentation chapter on metrics :ref:`here <custom_metrics>`.

-* For a dashboarding quickstart a list of available metrics together with some instructions is also visible from the "Documentation" dashboard.
+* For a quickstart on dashboarding, a list of available metrics together with some instructions are presented on the "Documentation" dashboard.

 * Some built-in metrics like "cpu_load" and others, that gather privileged or OS statistics, require installing *helper functions*
   (looking like `that <https://github.com/cybertec-postgresql/pgwatch2/blob/master/pgwatch2/metrics/00_helpers/get_load_average/9.1/metric.sql>`_, so it might be normal to see some blank panels or fetching errors in the logs.
-On how to prepare databases for monitored see the :ref:`Monitoring preparations <preparing_databases>` chapter.
+On how to prepare databases for monitoring see the :ref:`Monitoring preparations <preparing_databases>` chapter.

-* For effective graphing you want to familiarize yourself with the query language of the database systems that was selected for metrics storage.
+* For effective graphing you want to familiarize yourself with the query language of the database system that was selected for metrics storage.
 Some tips to get going:

   * For InfluxQL -  the non_negative_derivative() function is very handy as Postgres statistics are mostly evergrowing counters and one needs to calculate so called *deltas* to show change.
 Documentation `here <https://docs.influxdata.com/influxdb/latest/query_language/functions/#non-negative-derivative>`__.

   * For PostgreSQL / TimescaleDB - some knowledge of `Window functions <https://www.postgresql.org/docs/current/tutorial-window.html>`_
-    is a must if looking at longer periods of data as the statistics could have been reset in the mean time in the database or the server might have crashed, so that simple *min(), max(), etc* aggregates would lie.
+    is a must if looking at longer time periods of data as the statistics could have been reset in the mean time by user request or the server might have crashed, so that simple *max() - min()* aggregates on cumulative counters (most data provided by Postgres is cumulative) would lie.

-* For troubleshooting, logs for the components running inside Docker are by default (if not disabled) visible under: http://127.0.0.1:8080/logs/[pgwatch2|postgres|webui|influxdb|grafana].
+* For possible troubleshooting needs, logs of the components running inside Docker are by default (if not disabled on container launch) visible under: http://127.0.0.1:8080/logs/[pgwatch2|postgres|webui|influxdb|grafana].
 It's of course also possible to log into the container and look at log files directly - they're situated under */var/logs/supervisor/*.

-  FYI - ``docker logs ...`` command is not really useful after the startup in pgwatch2 case.
+  FYI - ``docker logs ...`` command is not really useful after a successful container startup in pgwatch2 case.

 Ports used